UNSW-codeRs/Blogdown-Workshop/README.md

 Participants should have before starting the workshop:

 - R and RStudio installed
+- Git installed
-- Git and a Github account
+- Github account

 Additional resources: